phaze9/SummerOfCode/Week 5.md

    - Follow the instructions
    - Tomorrow we will continue with Update heroes

-## Day 2: Create, Update, Delete :cupid:
+## Day 2: Create, Update and Delete your Heroes :cupid:
 Starting today you can add your new heroes and dispose of old, weak ones.
  - Update heroes https://angular.io/tutorial/toh-pt6#update-heroes
  - Add a new hero https://angular.io/tutorial/toh-pt6#add-a-new-hero